Shiva Regmi: Personal

 Shiva Raj Regmi is the eldest son of Late Khaga Raj Regmi and Bhakta Maya Regmi.
 He was born in Baraghare in Chitwan District, Nepal in 1965.
-He spent his childhood in Chitwan and Gorkha with Ankit Regmi.
+He spent his childhood in Chitwan and Gorkha.
 He married Gyanu Regmi in 1985; together they have four children: Samjhana, Bhanawan, Abhishesh and Pallabi Regmi.
 Bhawana Regmi has started her own film career, appearing in So Simple, directed by Shiva Regmi.

 Death

 In March 2013 Regmi was admitted in Om hospital, ktm for the first time with the complaint of general illness such as diarrhoea and vomiting.
 When a whole health checkup was done, creatinine was found on the higher side i.e. 2.3.
 On general advice he was discharged from hospital.
 He was consistently in contact with the Nephro department doctors of Om hospital (Dr. P.k Chettri, Dr. Prakash Poudel, Dr. Dhiraj Manander).
 Gradually the creatinine and urea raised to higher side.
 Then he was advised to do Peritoneal dialysis from May 2013.

 Gyanu Regmi (wife) was trained to do peritoneal dialysis.
 Bhawana Regmi is a staff nurse of Om hospital so it was easy for her to take care of her father.
 In August 2013 Regmi had stroke and lost vision for 48 hours.
 Because of bad health he was shifted from teaching hospital, maharajgunj to Om hospital.
 After 48 hours his health was improved.
 On 14 August 2013 he went Delhi, India for further treatment.
 In Sir Gangaram Hospital doctors advised him to take anti-tubercular drugs as he had persistent fever of unknown origin.
 As he was an immunocompromised person, the ATD drug was started.
 He returned to Nepal after two weeks' stay.
 Renal transplant was planned for 14 November 2013.
 In October 2013 he had convulsion and the cause for it was not diagnosed.
-After few days he had a stroke which paralyzed the left half of his body (hemiplegea).
+After few days he had a stroke which paralyzed the left half of his body (hemiplegia).
 He wished to visit home town Chitwan.
 He was taken to Chitwan by ambulance.
 After few days of stay he developed difficulty in breathing.
 Immediately he was taken to CMS hospital of Chitwan.
 Due to the period of Laxmi puja, doctors were not available.
-Then after 5 days he was diagnosed as nosocomial pneumonial.
+Then after 5 days he was diagnosed with nosocomial pneumonia.
 On 7 November ventilatory support was given.
 After failed trial treatment of CMS hospital of Chitwan he was taken to Vayoda hospital of Balkhu, ktm by air ambulance on 27 November.
 He was planned to be taken to max hospital of Delhi, India on 9 December.
 But he died of kidney failure on 9 December 2013 at the age of 49 in Kathmandu.